So, like many of you, I used to suffer from insomnia.

 I was kind of invested in 07, 08, and 2012, and I lost.

-And for all the people that say, Oh, Hannity, you guys in talk radio, you have so much power and influence.
+And for all the people that say, oh, Hannity, you guys in Torque Radio, you have so much power and influence.

-Well, if I had that much power and influence, I could have stopped that lunatic girl that thought her gas was gonna be for free, and that she wouldn't have to worry about her mortgage any g anymore.
+Well, if I had that much power and influence, I could have stopped that lunatic girl that thought her gas was going to be for free and that she wouldn't have to worry about her mortgage anymore.

 I won't have to worry about paying my mortgage.

-You know, if I help them, uh hi, I'm here on the Obama phone gas plan.
+If I help them, hi, I'm here on the Obama phone gas plan.

 I get a free phone and I get my gas tank filled for free.